blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/02-working-with-columns.md

 | endDateTime    | No       | Date String (ISO) | Due date of the column                                                                 | `null`        |
 | gradesreleased | No       | boolean           | Flag to indicate whether the grades are available to students after adding them or not | `true`        |

-The response of this request will return a 201 code with the object of the column created and its corresponding IDs in Blackboard Learn.
+The response of this request will return a 201 code with the object of the column created and its corresponding IDs in Blackboard LMS.

 ## For single column operations